National Lottery Grants for Heritage: £3,000 to £10,000

 - nature (for example, habitats, species and geology)

 - natural and designed landscapes such as parks and gardens

 - historic buildings, monuments and environments

 - collections of objects, books or documents in museums, libraries or archives

-- histories of people and communities
+- histories of people and communities or places and events

 - the heritage of languages and dialects

 - places and objects linked to our industrial, maritime and transport history